-The proposed 400 kV power lines may have an impact on the visual aesthetics of the project area.
+Although existing power lines may already exist in the area, the proposed additional 400 kV power lines may have an additional impact on the visual aesthetics of the project area.
+The cumulative impacts from a visual perspective need to be assessed.